 Will there be a warm-up area at the venue?

 Yes!
 We will have two stage poles set up backstage to help you warm up.
 We noticed that those who spent time warming up on the stage poles had less slippage during their performance.
 So, make sure you warm up!

-Where is The Stage theater?
+Where is Hoover Theater?
 Can I get there on public transit?